odoo/documentation/content/applications/sales/point_of_sale/payment_methods/terminals/worldline.rst

 Hostname
 ~~~~~~~~

-| To set up the hostname, enter your IoT box's IP address' sequence numbers and press **OK** at each
+| To set up the hostname, enter your IoT system's IP address' sequence numbers and press **OK** at
-  "." until you reach the colon symbol.
+  each "." until you reach the colon symbol.
 | Then, press **OK** twice.

 .. example::